Chamberlain91/Heirloom/Documentation/Api/Heirloom.Drawing/Heirloom.Drawing.Graphics.md

 Gets or sets the viewport in normalized coordinates.

+When `Heirloom.Drawing.Graphics.Surface` is changed, the viewport is automatically reset to the full surface.

 #### <a name="VIE9EEFEE58"></a>ViewportScreen : [IntRectangle](../Heirloom.Math/Heirloom.Math.IntRectangle.md)

 Gets the size of viewport in pixel coordinates.

+When `Heirloom.Drawing.Graphics.Surface` is changed, the viewport is automatically reset to the full surface.

 #### <a name="GLO9D3F3F33"></a>GlobalTransform : [Matrix](../Heirloom.Math/Heirloom.Math.Matrix.md)